PIMCO cuts euro exposure as investors decry Cyprus bailout plan

 For many analysts, however, it sets a worrying precedent that shows the continued risk of a renewed crisis of confidence that could prompt savers in peripheral euro zone states to withdraw deposits.

-Several money managers contacted by Reuters after Cyprus announced the tax on bank accounts under the 10 billion euro ($13 billion) bailout by the European Union said it had exposed over-optimism for a return to stability in the euro zone.
+Several money managers contacted by Reuters after Cyprus announced the tax on bank accounts under the 10 billion euro (8.6 billion pounds) bailout by the European Union said it had exposed over-optimism for a return to stability in the euro zone.

 Parikh said he had not made major changes to overall allocations since the planned levy was announced, but said imposing a levy on depositors would represent "a significant departure" in euro zone policy from other reserve currencies.